-The first step is completing a graduate level educational program at a regionally accredited college.
-The program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE); if not accredited by one of these agencies, it must be the equivalent.
-At least 48 semester hours (72 quarter hours) of coursework is required.
-Learn more about selecting a Master's in Counseling program here.
+Students must first complete a graduate-level educational program at a regionally accredited college.
+The program should hold accreditation from either the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE).
+Requirements include the completion of at least 48 semester hours (72 quarter hours).
+Learn more about selecting a master's in counseling program here.

-According to the CACREP site, Alabama has accredited master's programs in multiple specialties, including mental health counseling and marriage and family counseling.
-CORE lists five Alabama rehabilitative counseling programs with full accreditation or candidacy status.
+According to the CACREP site, Alabama boasts accredited master's programs in multiple specialties, including mental health counseling and marriage and family counseling.
+CORE lists five Alabama rehabilitation counseling programs with full accreditation or candidacy status.

 The Alabama Board will ask you to document coursework in the following content areas when you apply:

-You will also need to document a practicum of at least 100 clock hours (through a regionally accredited school) and an internship of at least 600 clock hours.
-During the internship, you'll do the types of duties that an employee would.
+You will also need to document a practicum of at least 100 hours (through a regionally accredited school) and an internship of at least 600 hours.
+During the internship, you'll perform the types of duties that an employee would.
 Your internship must include at least 2 ½ hours per week of supervision, with at least one hour of individual supervision.
-Direct service requirements are 40 hours for the practicum, 240 for the internship.
+Direct service requirements include 40 hours for the practicum and 240 for the internship.

 When you apply for associate status through the state, you will submit an application that addresses your professional fitness, details your education and clinical experience, and describes your counseling philosophy.
 You will agree to follow the board's ethical standards, and you will sign an affidavit and have it notarized.
-You will also need to request graduate transcripts and ask three professional references to fill out recommendation forms and submit them to the board.
-At least two must be from professional/ clinical experience supervisors.
+You will also need to request graduate transcripts and ask three professional references to fill out recommendation forms, submitting them to the board.
+At least two must come from professional/ clinical experience supervisors.

 Establishing Academic Eligibility

-If your program was accredited by CACREP or CORE, it is assumed that your education met the standards they had in place.
-Generally, if your program was not accredited by one of these agencies, you document educational equivalency by submitting course syllabi.
+If your program holds accreditation from the CACREP or CORE, schools assume that your education meets the highest standards.
+Generally, if your program does not hold accreditation from the CACREP or CORE, you can document educational equivalency by submitting course syllabi.

-According to ABEC, you become eligible to take the licensing exam when you have completed your education, but you may wait until you have fulfilled practice requirements.
+According to ABEC, you become eligible to take the licensing exam after completing your education; you may, however, need to wait until you complete practice requirements.

-As a mental health counselor, you will take the National Counselor Examination through the National Board for Certified Counselors (NBCC).
-The NBCC reports, in its Alabama supplement, that you must provide an approval letter from the Alabama Board of Examiners in Counseling (ABEC) before you can register for the exam.
-You will submit a registration form (which you will receive from the state) and a $275 fee along with a copy of the letter.
+As a mental health counselor, you will take the National Counselor Examination (NCE) through the National Board for Certified Counselors (NBCC).
+The NBCC reports that you must provide an approval letter from ABEC before you can register for the exam.
+Students submit a registration form (which they receive from the state) and a $275 fee along with a copy of the letter.

-After you get your confirmation, you may schedule an exam at whatever testing site is most convenient for you.
-Alabama has testing sites in Birmingham, Mobile, Montgomery, Decatur, and Dothan.
-Testing is generally offered the first two weeks of each month.
-When you submit the fee, you are given a six month period to schedule.
-If you have questions about the process, you should send them to [email protected]
+After you get your confirmation, you may schedule an exam at any testing site.
+Alabama harbors testing sites in Birmingham, Mobile, Montgomery, Decatur, and Dothan.
+The state generally offers testing the first two weeks of each month.
+When you submit the fee, the state allots you six months to schedule your test.

 LPC Practice Requirement

 Before you can become licensed as a professional counselor, you will need to fulfill a practice requirement.
 This entails working under supervision.
-You will have your supervision plan approved before you begin.
-A form can be downloaded from the ABEC site.
+Students must gain supervision approval by filling out a form found on the ABEC website.

 Education can reduce the number of experience hours required.
-If you have a master's, but no additional graduate coursework beyond that, the requirement is 3,000 hours.
-If you have 15 semester hours of acceptable graduate-level professional counseling coursework beyond your master's, your practice requirement may be reduced to 2,000 hours.
+If you hold a master's but no additional graduate coursework beyond that, the requirement amounts to 3,000 hours.
+If you hold 15 semester hours of acceptable graduate-level professional counseling coursework beyond your master's, your practice requirement may only amount to 2,000 hours.
 Another 15 hours may reduce it to 1,000 hours.
 The Code of Alabama requires associates to practice under supervision for at least 1,000 hours before being granted status as licensed professional counselors.

 Out of State Candidates - LPC Requirements